LLNL/LaSDI/README.md

 ## Instructions

+To download dependencies, run ./setup.sh.
+This will install all above dependencies including MFEM and PyMFEM in serial.
+(We are currently debugging the parallel installation).

 ### 1D and 2D Burger's Problem

 To generate results, first generate the training data using the "Build" file.
 For LaSDI-NM you can then train an auto-encoder using the "Train" file.
 Finally, use the "LaSDI" files to generate the ROM.
 Note that for LaSDI-LS, only the training files are required, as the POD data-compression is done within the LaSDI-LS notebook.